 - What are you planning on using it for?

 - How many people will be using it at a time?

-A garden gazebo must obviously fit in your garden but big enough for your event.
-Whether it’s situated on a patio, tarmac, decking or grass you need to measure the area in which you are planning to place it.
-Normally a terraced house or semi detached house owner would choose between a 2×2 gazebo or probably a maximum size of 3×3
+A garden gazebo must obviously be small enough to fit in your garden but big enough for your event.
+Whether it’s situated on a patio, tarmac, decking or grass you will need to measure the area in which you are planning to place it.

-Normally, when camping you will have already checked whether you’re allowed a gazebo on site.
+Also, when camping it’s well worth checking whether you’re allowed a gazebo on the campsite.
 Sometimes, certain campsites don’t like you pitching one due to the possibility of it being blown around the site and causing potential damage to other campers’ belongings.

 It does happen…. and it does happen regularly